 His grandfather was born in Mexico and married a Mexican-American.

-Their son, Ramiro, expanded his horizons and married a US woman of Polish and Danish descent, Tony’s mom.
+Their son, Ramiro, expanded his horizons and married a US woman, Tony’s mom.

 Tony -or Antonio Ramiro Romo-, was an NFL quarterback for 14 seasons and is now a sports commentator.